 Gourmet To Go- Gourmet To Go provides already prepared meals right to your door or dorm building.
 If you are looking for high-quality ingredients and restaurant-quality meals without any hassle, this is the place to get delivery from.

-Primal Organic- Primal Organic is one of Miami’s best healthy meal plan and low-carb diet food delivery services.
+Primal Organic- Primal Organic is one of Miami’s best healthy meal plans and low-carb diet food delivery services.
 Each meal plan is made from scratch using original recipes which reflects their quality.

 UberEats– UberEats is an app that Uber released in which a student can place a food order on their phone and it will then be delivered to their dorm.
 There are only specific restaurants that use UberEats so you have to search to see if the restaurant you are interested in is on UberEats.
 You can also tip the deliverer on the app.

 GrubHub – Sign up for their emails and get $7 off your first order of $15+.
 As well, for each friend you get to sign up you get $7.
 Sign in and local suggestions (like Donut Kingdom) are right there.